About the Committee

 The Environmental Affairs Committee (EAC) was created as a committee of ASSOU, to serve as an avenue for involved students to discuss pertinent environmental issues.
 The EAC is currently working on a campaign to encourage the SOU Foundation to divest from fossil fuels and reinvest in clean energy sources.
 The EAC also manages SOU’s Green Fund.
 If you’d like to read the full EAC Bylaws, please refer to the ASSOU Bylaws.

 Interested in getting involved with the Environmental Affairs Committee?
-Fill out an application!
+Fill out our Google Form Application!

 About the SOU Green Fund